ECHOEProject/echoe/README.md

 ## About

-ECHOE is a text corpus encoding all extant witnesses to Old English homiletic and long-format hagiographic prose predating c.
+ECHOE is a text corpus encoding all extant witnesses to anonymous and Wulfstanian Old English homiletic and long-format hagiographic prose predating c.
 1200 in TEI P5 XML.
 It forms the basis of [ECHOE Online](https://echoe.uni-goettingen.de).
 For detail, consult the [documentation](doc/documentation.pdf).

 ## Repository Structure